 Headache, muscle soreness, stuffy nose, nausea, vomiting and diarrhoea can also occur.

-- Victorian Aboriginal Community Controlled Health Organisation Inc. (VACCHO)
+The Victorian Aboriginal Community Controlled Health Organisation (VACCHO) has a wide range of information available:

 What do I do after the test?